GMA Pictures: 1995–2000: Early years

-2004–2009: Comeback and breakthrough
+2004–2009: Comeback and Breakthrough

-In late 2004, GMA Films made a comeback with the beginning of production for the romantic movie Let the Love Begin.
+In late 2004, GMA Films made its comeback, with Let the Love Begin as its first production.
 It became the highest-grossing Valentine film in the Philippines when it released in February 2005.

 It later released other films that also became hits in the Philippine Box-office.

 In 2007, the award-winning film Ouija co-produced with Viva Films was supposed to be its first film to be released internationally.
 However, the scheduled overseas premieres in four U.S. cities (Las Vegas, San Francisco, Los Angeles, and San Diego) were cancelled.
 Only the one in New Jersey pushed through.
 The movie is titled Seance internationally.

 In 2009, GMA Films produced the reboot of the classic komiks novel Ang Panday in partnership with Imus Productions.
 Starring Ramon "Bong" Revilla Jr. in the title role, it became the official entry of GMA Films and Imus Productions for the 2009 Metro Manila Film Festival.
 It became the festival's top grosser and won 6 major awards, including Best Picture and Best Actor for Revilla.